viggy28/viggy28.dev/content/article/defer-statement-in-go.md

     The output of this function is 0,1. since i is an argument passed to the closure, its value is being evaluated at the time of defer statement whereas j is evaluated when the surrounding function returns.

+The same logic applies to deferred methods too. (value receivers evaluated immediately and pointer receivers evaluated with whatever the final value is).